M.S. Admissions Frequently Asked Questions

 A strong mathematics background, especially in probability, statistics and linear algebra, is important in the admission process.
 However, it is not the only factor that determines which applicants are admitted.
 If such is the case, it is strongly suggested that prospective applicants consider strengthening their math skills and apply later.

-These are suggested sequence of courses is to help prepare an applicant for the program.
 Our office does not evaluate an applicant's qualifications.

 - For the Statistics M.S. program, recommended preparatory courses include advanced undergraduate level courses in linear algebra, statistics/probability and proficiency in programming (java, C++).